-Sarah Lustbader, senior legal counsel and curator of the Daily Appeal, previously worked as a senior program associate at the Vera Institute of Justice and as a criminal defense attorney at the Bronx Defenders.
+Sarah Lustbader, senior legal counsel, TJC Institute, previously worked as a senior program associate at the Vera Institute of Justice and as a criminal defense attorney at the Bronx Defenders.
 During her time as a public defender, Sarah conducted trainings on the intersection of neuroscience and criminal law, and wrote a white paper proposing a novel police body-camera policy regime.
 Sarah was an antitrust associate for the law firm Shearman & Sterling, LLP.
 She has testified before the New York State Assembly and has published op-ed pieces in the New York Times, Washington Post, and The Week.
 Her academic work has been published in Washington University Law Review (as co-author) and Fordham Urban Law Journal.
 She received a BA in International Relations from Stanford University and a JD from NYU School of Law, where she served on the NYU Law Review as Notes editor.